 Go for the sturdiest one you can, but also ensure it’s light enough that you’ll be willing to carry it to your destination.
-This may cost more, but it’s better to buy one really good tripod, rather than purchasing several increasingly expensive ones over a period of time!
+This may cost more, but it’s better to buy the best tripod you can afford, rather than purchasing several increasingly expensive ones over a period of time!
 If you’re going to be shooting birds in flight from a tripod a gimbal head is a must.
 This means the tripod takes the weight, but it allows you to move the camera smoothly to track the birds.

-Subtle clothes are a must when photographing birds, so you don’t scare them off.
+Clothes with subtle colors are a must when photographing birds, so you don’t scare them off.
 Full special forces camouflage isn’t necessary, but dark colors are better than bright ones.
-Check your clothes don’t rustle when you move either!
+Make sure your clothes don’t rustle when you move either!

 Whether you need a hide will depend on where you are shooting.
 Many nature reserves will have permanent hides for you to sit in.
 If you’re going to be out in the wild though, a small portable hide can be useful.
 It makes you less visible and means you can fidget without scaring the birds.
 Make sure your chosen hide is big enough to give you a little wriggle room and you’ll need an opening (usually with a panel of mesh to cover the gaps) through which you can poke your lens.